South Africa parliament fire suspect charged with terrorism

 Magistrate Zamekile Mbalo granted prosecutors a month's delay to determine Mafe's mental state and "if he is fit for trial" following a diagnosis that he was schizophrenic.

-Mafe was initially charged with breaking into parliament, arson and intention to steal property, including laptops, crockery and documents, before the terrorism charge was added.
+Mafe was initially charged with breaking into parliament, arson and intention to steal property, including laptops, crockery and documents.

-Prosecutors said the additional charge was introduced after investigators viewed CCTV footage from parliament on Monday.
+Prosecutors said the additional terrorism charge was introduced after investigators viewed CCTV footage from parliament on Monday.

-A new charge read the "accused is guilty of the offence of contravening the provisions of... the protection of constitutional democracy against terrorist and related activities", according to a court document.
+The new charge said the "accused is guilty" of contravening laws on the "protection of constitutional democracy against terrorist and related activities", according to a court document.

 The blaze broke out before dawn on January 2, spreading to the National Assembly, the roof of which collapsed.